vippsas/vipps-developers/faqs/users-and-payments-faq.md

 5. Click the order.
 6. See the "History" details.

-This is of course also supported in the API, and it is a requirement to use this functionality when integrating with Vipps:
+This is of course also supported in the [eCom API](https://github.com/vippsas/vipps-ecom-api/), and it is a requirement to use this functionality when integrating with Vipps:
 [`GET:/ecomm/v2/payments/{orderId}/details`](https://vippsas.github.io/vipps-developer-docs/api/ecom#tag/Vipps-eCom-API/operation/getPaymentDetailsUsingGET)